 It’s the type of fold one of the major oil companies was named after – chevron folds exhibit repeated sets of v-shaped beds.
-They form preferentially in response to regional or local compressive stress, but they require quite specific conditions in order to take form.
-Four stages mark development of chevron folds: sinusoidal nucleation, concentric folding, straightening of limbs/sharpening of hinges, and tightening of the chevron fold.
+They form preferentially in response to regional or local compressive stress, but they require quite specific conditions to take form.
+Four stages mark the development of chevron folds: sinusoidal nucleation, concentric folding, straightening of limbs/sharpening of hinges, and tightening of the chevron fold.

 5. Recumbent Fold

 Recumbent folds are overturned folds.
 An overturned fold, or overfold, has the axial plane inclined to such an extent that the strata on one limb are overturned.
 A recumbent fold has an essentially horizontal axial plane.

 Isoclines, or isoclinal folds, have an interlimb angle of between 10° and zero, with essentially parallel limbs.

 A dome is a feature in structural geology consisting of symmetrical anticlines that intersect each other at their respective apices.
 Domes can be formed by either horizontal stresses in a process known as refolding, meteoric impact or through diapirism – the vertical displacement caused by an initially deeper and lighter body as it moves towards the surface.